jzombie/rust-simd-r-drive/README.md

 - **Atomic offsets ensure correct ordering**: The last written offset (`last_offset`) is managed using `AtomicU64`, avoiding unnecessary locking while ensuring correct sequential writes.

+#### Safe vs. Not Safe

-These mechanisms ensure that `SIMD R Drive` can handle concurrent reads and writes safely in a **single-process, multi-threaded** environment.
+The built-in concurrency mechanisms ensure that `SIMD R Drive` can handle concurrent reads and writes safely in a **single-process, multi-threaded** environment.

 However, **multiple instances of the application accessing the same file are not synchronized**, meaning external file locking should be used if multiple processes need to coordinate access to the same storage file.

+> It is not the intention of this core library to provide multiple instance file locking, outside of a multi-threaded environment running in a single process.

 #### Thread Safety Matrix